OpBlair/AI/Chess/public/readme.md

 This project follows a clean separation of concerns:

-  * `/frontend`: Contains the web interface (HTML, CSS, JavaScript) for the board and user interaction.
+  * `/frontend`: Contains the web interface (HTML, CSS, JavaScript, TypeScript) for the board and user interaction.
   * `/backend`: Contains the Python code that handles game logic, move validation, and the core AI engine.

 ### Prerequisites